Last Modified: July 1, 2023

 (f) Transfer Mechanisms for Data Transfers.

-(ii) You acknowledge that in connection with the performance of the Subscription Services, Apkudo, Inc. is a recipient of European Data in the United States.
+(ii) You acknowledge that in connection with the performance of the SaaS Services, Apkudo, Inc. is a recipient of European Data in the United States.
 The parties acknowledge and agree the following:

 a.
-Standard Contractual Clauses: Apkudo, Inc. agrees to abide by and process European Data in compliance with the Standard Contractual Clauses.
+Standard Contractual Clauses: The parties agree to abide by and process European Data in compliance with the Standard Contractual Clauses.

 a.
 Further, at your written request, we will provide written responses (on a confidential basis) to all reasonable requests for information made by you necessary to confirm our compliance with this DPA, provided that you will not exercise this right more than once per calendar year.

-(a) Scope of Section 8.
+(a) Scope.
 The 'Additional Provisions for California Personal Information' section of the DPA will apply only with respect to California Personal Information.

 (b) Roles of the Parties.
 When processing California Personal Information in accordance with your Instructions, the parties acknowledge and agree that you are a Business and we are a Service Provider for the purposes of the CCPA.

 (a) Amendments.
-Notwithstanding anything else to the contrary in the General Terms and without prejudice to the ‘Compliance with Instructions’ or ‘Security’ sections of this DPA, we reserve the right to make any updates and changes to this DPA and the terms that apply in the ‘Amendment; No Waiver’ section of the Master Terms will apply.
+Notwithstanding anything else to the contrary in the Agreement and without prejudice to the ‘Compliance with Instructions’ or ‘Security’ sections of this DPA, we reserve the right to make any updates and changes to this DPA and the terms that apply in the ‘Amendment; No Waiver’ section of the Agreement will apply.

-(c) Limitation of Liability.
-Each party and each of their Affiliates' liability, taken in aggregate, arising out of or related to this DPA (and any other DPAs between the parties) and the Standard Contractual Clauses (where applicable), whether in contract, tort or under any other theory of liability, will be subject to the limitations and exclusions of liability set out in the 'Limitation of Liability' section of the Master Terms and any reference in such section to the liability of a party means aggregate liability of that party and all of its Affiliates under the Agreement (including this DPA).
-For the avoidance of doubt, if Apkudo, Inc. is not a party to the Agreement, the ‘Limitation of Liability’ section of the General Terms will apply as between you and Apkudo, Inc., and in such respect any references to ‘Apkudo’, ‘we’, ‘us’ or ‘our’ will include both Apkudo, Inc. and the Apkudo entity that is a party to the Agreement.
+(d) Limitation of Liability.
+Each party and each of their Affiliates' liability, taken in aggregate, arising out of or related to this DPA (and any other DPAs between the parties) and the Standard Contractual Clauses (where applicable), whether in contract, tort or under any other theory of liability, will be subject to the limitations and exclusions of liability set out in the 'Limitation of Liability' section of the Agreement and any reference in such section to the liability of a party means aggregate liability of that party and all of its Affiliates under the Agreement (including this DPA).
+For the avoidance of doubt, if Apkudo, Inc. is not a party to the Agreement, the ‘Limitation of Liability’ section of the Agreement will apply as between you and Apkudo, Inc., and in such respect any references to ‘Apkudo’, ‘we’, ‘us’ or ‘our’ will include both Apkudo, Inc. and any other Apkudo entity that is a party to the Agreement.
+In no event shall either party’s liability be limited with respect to any individual’s data protection rights under this DPA (including the Standard Contractual Clauses) or otherwise.

 (a) Permitted Affiliates.
 By signing the Agreement, you enter into this DPA on behalf of yourself and, to the extent required under applicable Data Protection Laws, in the name and on behalf of your Permitted Affiliates, thereby establishing a separate DPA between us and each such Permitted Affiliate subject to the Agreement and the ‘General Provisions’ and ‘Parties to this DPA’ sections of this DPA.
 Each Permitted Affiliate agrees to be bound by the obligations under this DPA and, to the extent applicable, the Agreement.
 For the purposes of this DPA only, and except where indicated otherwise, the terms “Customer”, “you” and “your” will include you and such Permitted Affiliates.